grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/locator/isenabled.md

 # isEnabled([options])

-Checks if the element is `enabled`.
+Checks if the element is enabled.

 <TableWithNestedRows>